nf-core/phaseimpute/docs/usage.md

 ### Running the pipeline

-Phaseimpute can be started at different points in the analysis by setting the flag `--step` and the available options `[simulate, panelprep, impute, validate, all]`.
+nf-core/phaseimpute can be started at different points in the analysis by setting the flag `--step` and the available options `[simulate, panelprep, impute, validate, all]`.
 You can also run several steps simultaneously by listing the required processes as `--step panelprep,impute` or you can choose to run all steps sequentially by using `--step all`.

 ### Start with simulation `--step simulate`